-Derek holds a Ph.D. in economics and is an Adjunct Assistant Professor in the Department of Economics at the University of Calgary and an Adjunct Research Professor in the Department of Economics at Carleton University.
-His research related to electricity markets has been published in, among other places, the Canadian Journal of Economics, The Energy Journal, and the Electricity Journal.
+Derek holds a Ph.D. in Economics and is an adjunct assistant professor in the Department of Economics at the University of Calgary and an adjunct research professor in the Department of Economics at Carleton University.
+His research has been published in the Canadian Journal of Economics, The Energy Journal, and the Electricity Journal, among others.

-Andrew Wilkins is Director, Compliance at the Alberta Market Surveillance Administrator (MSA).
-Prior to being appointed to this role, Andrew was Team Lead, Compliance Monitoring at the Alberta Electric System Operator; Manager, Compliance at the MSA; Economist at the MSA; Research Associate at the University of Calgary; and Competition Law Officer at the Competition Bureau (Canada).
-Andrew holds an MA (Economics) and has instructed several courses in economics at the University of Calgary.
+Before being appointed to this role, Andrew was Team Lead, Compliance Monitoring at the AESO; Manager, Compliance at the MSA; Economist at the MSA; Research Associate at the University of Calgary; and Competition Law Officer at the Competition Bureau (Canada).
+Andrew holds an M.A. in Economics and has taught several economics courses at the University of Calgary.